 Kansas Master Teacher Recognition Day

 The Kansas Master Teacher Program expresses appreciation for the generosity of Bank of America (formerly Nations Bank and Bank IV - Emporia).
-Since 1980, this Emporia bank has pledged $100,000 to permanently endow the Master Teacher Program.
-Bank of America and its Emporia Banking Center Manager, Carol Patterson, are committed to assisting ESU in its efforts to excel.
+Since 1980, this bank has pledged over $115,000 to permanently endow the Master Teacher Program.

 More information about nomination, as well as the nomination forms, can be found here.